webcardinal/octopus/README.md

-# deployer
+# PSK Updater
-PSK Deployer is a custom task runner used in PrivateSky to download and handle all deps and their updates
+PSK Updater is a custom task runner used in PrivateSky to download or update all dependencies.